History of Luxembourg (1984—present): Juncker tenure

+Jean-Claude Juncker succeeded Jacques Santer as prime minister in 1995.

-Juncker was appointed prime minister in 1995 to replace Santer, who assumed the presidency of the European Commission.
+Jean-Claude Juncker was appointed prime minister in 1995 to replace Santer, who assumed the presidency of the European Commission.

 After becoming CSV party leader, Juncker attempted to reform the party and shed its image as the political wing of the Catholic Church.
 The party decided to keep ‘Christian’ in its name, but its 2002 manifesto described its Christian orientation rather vaguely, referring to a world view of Christian humanism, and its dedication to ‘Christian values ensuring peace in Europe’ by ‘forgiving, tolerance, respect and solidarity’.
 In its last sentence, God was described as the ‘unfathomable prime cause of Being’.
 By the time of the 2016 revised version, the party merely drew on Christian social doctrine, defined by ‘solidarity, subsidiarity, personality, social justice and the common good’.
-With regards to social policy, Juncker admitted preferring a coalition with socialists rather than liberals."
+With regards to social policy, Juncker admitted preferring a coalition with socialists rather than liberals, and was described by Daniel Cohn-Bendit as "the most social-democratic of all Christian Democrats."

 Juncker-Poos: CSV-LSAP coalition

 Infrastructure expansion

-During the period 1995-1999, Luxembourg saw strong economic growth, reaching 5,7% in 1998, with inflation at a record low of 1%.
+During the period 1995–1999, Luxembourg saw strong economic growth, reaching 5,7% in 1998, with inflation at a record low of 1%.
 This was the effect of the stability policy linked to entry to the European economic and monetary union.
 From 1995 to 1998, 29,700 new jobs were created, although the unemployment rate stayed relatively high at 3%.
 If these trends continued, Grand Duchy was projected to count 400,000 jobs and 700,000 inhabitants by 2025.
 The political authorities used this to argue for an ambitious policy of infrastructure investment.
 Between 1994 and 1998, the Luxembourgish state invested 74 billion francs in the economy.